AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.14 Strings
 Use an f-string, the % operator, or the format method for formatting strings, even when the parameters are all strings.
-Use your best judgment to decide between string formatting options.
+Use sound judgment to decide between string formatting options.
 A single join with + is okay but do not format with +.

 Correct: